Marmite: Special editions

-During 2015, Marmite Summer of Love Special Edition featured a flower power-themed label.
+In 2015 Marmite Summer of Love Special Edition featured a flower power-themed label.
 This special edition's blend had a lighter taste made using 100% lager yeast.

-On 25 March 2019, Marmite Peanut Butter was introduced, which (as the title implied) combined the taste of Marmite with that of crunchy peanut butter.
+On 25 March 2019, Marmite peanut butter was introduced.

-On 2 May 2022, Marmite Truffle was launched and sold exclusively in Sainsburys.
-It was marketed with a variation of the 'Love it Or Hate It' slogan designed to make it sound more sophisticated: "One either loves it or considers it utterly vulgar".
+On 2 May 2022, Marmite Truffle was launched and sold exclusively in Sainsbury's, along with Marmite 'Dynamite', a chilli-flavoured Marmite spread.
+The Marmite Truffle was marketed with a variation of the 'Love it or Hate it' slogan designed to make it sound more sophisticated: "One either loves it or considers it utterly vulgar".